Information for Students and Parents

 Caltech has convened an infectious disease task group that is in regular communication with the Pasadena Public Health Department (PPHD), will continue to monitor the situation closely, and will follow any updated guidance and recommendations from PPHD and the Centers for Disease Control and Prevention (CDC) as they are released.

-Graduate housing remains open, as do critical Institute services to support graduate students and the undergraduates remaining on campus.
+Graduate housing remains open, as do support services and auxiliary functions critical to the research enterprise.
 Please note that some of those services may be curtailed as dictated by staffing limitations.
 Visit our "What's Open at Caltech" page for more information.

-Should any of the students remaining in undergraduate housing or graduate housing contract COVID-19, the Institute has plans that will provide those students with prompt medical attention while isolating them from the rest of the Caltech community to mitigate the spread of the disease.
+Should any of the students in graduate housing contract COVID-19, the Institute has plans that will provide those students with prompt medical attention while isolating them from the rest of the Caltech community to mitigate the spread of the disease.
 We also have plans for medical transport and hospitalization of seriously ill students.

 Our approach is to be cautious and vigilant, monitor our residential community closely, follow up on any presumptive cases of infection with isolation, and notify and work with our public health authority to do immediate contact tracing and further isolation as needed.